module-federation/aegis-host/README.md

 ### Local & Remote Events

-In addition to in-memory function calls and ports, services can communicate with one another locally the same way they do remotely: by publishing and subscribing to events.
-Using locally shared events, microservice libraries are virtually as decoupled as they would be running remotely.
+In addition to in-memory function calls, federated objects and ports, services can communicate with one another locally the same way they do remotely: by publishing and subscribing to events.
+Using local events, microservice libraries are virtually as decoupled as they would be running remotely.

 The framework provides a common broker for local service events and injects pub/sub functions into each model: